Alex-Maina-Mwangi/article-reader/README.md

 See also the `virtualenv` file `requirements.txt` for more details of the libraries used.

-In a nutshell this script iterates through a list of PMCID numbers and reads fulltext XML and <ins>extract</ins> the study site data and <ins>transforms</ins> this mainly unstructure text into a structured format and finally <ins>loads</ins> this data neatly into a csv file.
+In a nutshell this script iterates through a list of PMCID numbers and reads fulltext XML and <ins>extract</ins> the study site data and <ins>transforms</ins> this mainly unstructure text into a structured format and finally <ins>loads</ins> this data neatly into a `.csv` file.

 # What is a PMCID number?